wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

    H<sub>D</sub> = hash(T<sub>D</sub>)

-2. It concatenates the hash with the corresponding hash of the `merkleProofs` array and calculates the hash of concatenation.
+2. It concatenates the current hash with the corresponding hash of the `merkleProofs` array and calculates the hash of concatenation.

-   `index` is used to determine which side the adjacent hash is located on.
-If the `n`th bit of `index` from the end is 0, then the `n`th hash of the `merkleProofs` array should be concatenated on the right side (it is the second hash in the pair).
-Otherwise, it should be concatenated on the left side (it is the first hash in the pair).
+   `index` determines in which order to concatenate the hashes:

+   * If the `n`th bit of `index` from the end is 0, then the order is: the current hash + the `n`th hash of the `merkleProofs`array (proof hash is on the right).
+   * If the `n`th bit is 1, the order is: the `n`th hash of the `merkleProofs`array + the current hash (proof hash is on the left).

    For example, `index` = 3<sub>10</sub> = 11<sub>2</sub> , thus: